-How to choose the correct PVC Bendit.
+How to Choose the Correct Size PVC Bendit...

 You need to consider the smallest diameter PVC pipe you will be bending and also the length of pipe.
 So, the alpha character (A or B) in our part number represents the diameter of the PVC Bendit.
 The A is slightly 7/16" OD while the B is 1.06" OD.
 The numeric (3,6,9,10,20) represents the length of the heating surface of the PVC Bendit.
-The overall length will be two feet longer as there are non heated sections at each end.
-The element in the B series generates more heat than the A series but either is adequate for most diameters of PVC pipe.
+The overall length will be two feet longer as there are non-heated sections at each end.
+The element in the B-series generates more heat than the A-series but either is adequate for most diameters of PVC pipe.

 Select the size based on the lengths of pipe you'll be bending.
-You can use a longer Bendit in a shorter pipe but not vice versa...
+You can use a longer Bendit in a shorter pipe, but not vice versa...